Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

 ## Split the data

-First we need to split the data for train the model and for test it.
+First, we need to split the data to train the model and test it.

 ``` r
 library(tidymodels)